openjs-foundation/cross-project-council/COLLABORATION_NETWORK.md

 projects.

-The OpenJS Collaboration network provides the framework for people to collaborate on areas of importance to the JavaScript ecosystem in a netral space.
+The OpenJS Collaboration network provides the framework for people to collaborate on areas of importance to the JavaScript ecosystem in a neutral space.
 In some cases, this may align with projects and in other cases be independent of the member projects.
 Regardless of the alignment with existing member projects, the OpenJS Foundation Collaboration Network provides support for collaboration in